History of Saturday Night's Main Event in Timeline

 July 2008: Series Discontinued

-In July 2008, the Saturday Night's Main Event series was discontinued.
+In July 2008, Saturday Night's Main Event series was discontinued.

 July 28, 2008: Saturday Night's Main Event XXXVI

-On July 28, 2008, Saturday Night's Main Event XXXVI took place in Washington, D.C.
+On July 28, 2008, Saturday Night's Main Event XXXVI was held in Washington, D.C.

-August 2, 2008: Saturday Night's Main Event XXXVI Aired
+August 2, 2008: Airing of Saturday Night's Main Event XXXVI

-In 2008, the revived series of Saturday Night's Main Event was discontinued after five episodes.
+In 2008, the revived Saturday Night's Main Event series was discontinued.

-On February 10, 2009, the WWE released a three-disc DVD set on the history of Saturday Night's Main Event, including over 30 full matches and non-wrestling segments.
+On February 10, 2009, the WWE released a three-disc DVD set on the history of Saturday Night's Main Event.

-In 2009, in lieu of Saturday Night's Main Event, WWE began producing hour-long WrestleMania highlights specials for NBC, beginning with The 25th Anniversary of WrestleMania: The World Television Premiere.
+In 2009, in lieu of Saturday Night's Main Event, WWE began producing hour-long WrestleMania highlights specials for NBC, starting with The 25th Anniversary of WrestleMania: The World Television Premiere.

 In April 2022, WWE repurposed the Saturday Night's Main Event title for house shows held on Saturday nights.

-In September 2024, WWE announced a revival of Saturday Night's Main Event as part of an agreement moving WWE SmackDown from Fox to USA, airing on NBC and streaming on Peacock.
+In September 2024, WWE announced a second revival of Saturday Night's Main Event, airing on NBC and streaming on Peacock, as part of an agreement moving WWE SmackDown to USA.

-On September 17, 2024, WWE announced the production of a second revival of Saturday Night's Main Event, with the first episode airing on December 14 from Nassau Coliseum.
+On September 17, 2024, WWE announced that it would be producing a second revival of Saturday Night's Main Event, with the first episode airing on December 14 from Nassau Coliseum.

-On November 15, 2024, the tournament to crown the inaugural Women's United States Champion began, concluding on December 14, 2024, at the Saturday Night's Main Event special.
+On November 15, 2024, the tournament to crown the inaugural Women's United States Champion began, spanning episodes of SmackDown and concluding on December 14, 2024.

 January 25, 2025: Saturday Night's Main Event XXXVIII